lyket-dev/notion-embed/README.md

 ## Getting Started

+First, [register on Lyket](https://app.lyket.dev/signup) to get your personal API key.

+Then you need to fork this repo and deploy it to a serverless platform such as Vercel or Netlify.

-First, fork this repo, clone it and add your own NEXT_PUBLIC_LYKET_API_KEY to .env.local
+If you want to experiment a little before deploying it, clone it and add your personal API key in NEXT_PUBLIC_LYKET_API_KEY to .env.local

 ## Deploy on Vercel

-The easiest way to deploy your Lyket widget app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) and choose your repo.
+The easiest way to deploy your Lyket widget app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), choose your repo and deploy.

+Remember to add your personal API key as environment variable in your Vercel app settings [/settings/environment-variables]

+Trigger a new deploy to apply the changes.

 ## See the buttons on Notion